hsmmoj/hsmmoj.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the department of [Electrical and Computer Engineering] (https://www.ece.ucsd.edu/) at University of California San Diego where I am working under supervision of [Prof. Yang Zheng] (https://zhengy09.github.io/index.html).
+I am a Ph.D. student in the department of [Electrical and Computer Engineering](https://www.ece.ucsd.edu/) at University of California San Diego where I am working under supervision of [Prof. Yang Zheng](https://zhengy09.github.io/index.html).

 A data-driven personal website
 ======